codatio/codat-docs/docs/payables/bill-pay-kit.md

     Bills should always correspond to a supplier that issued them.
 Use the [List suppliers](https://docs.codat.io/sync-for-payables-v2-api#/operations/list-suppliers) endpoint to check that the relevant supplier exists and then associate it with the bill.
 You can use querying to retrieve only suppliers with unpaid bills or suppliers created within a specific timeframe.

-Use the [Upload bill attachment](https://docs.codat.io/sync-for-payables-v2-api#/operations/upload-bill-attachment) endpoint to assign an attachment against a specific bill ('billId').
+Use the [Upload bill attachment](https://docs.codat.io/sync-for-payables-v2-api#/operations/upload-bill-attachment) endpoint to assign an attachment against a specific `billId`.
 This ensures your accounts payable flow has a full audit trail for your SMB and confirms the legitimacy and accuracy of the transaction in the accounting platform.

 ### Retrieve a bill

 When the [List bills](/sync-for-payables-v2-api#/operations/list-bills) endpoint is called, you will receive a list of all outstanding bills.
-We define outstanding bills as those with the status of 'Open' & 'Partially paid'.
+We define outstanding bills as those with the status of `Open` and `Partially paid`.

 Alongside these bills, you can also view attachments for a specific bill using the [List bill attachments](/sync-for-payables-v2-api#/operations/list-bill-attachments) endpoint and download them by calling the [Download bill attachment](/sync-for-payables-v2-api#/operations/download-bill-attachment) endpoint.